kadaster-labs/sensrnet-sync/README.md

 This is the sync component for the SensRNet application.
 It features a NestJS API.

-For more information see our [documentation](https://github.com/kadaster-labs/sensrnet-home/blob/master/docs/Architecture.md#component-sync) (and especially details about [HyperLedger Fabric](https://github.com/kadaster-labs/sensrnet-home/blob/master/docs/SyncFabricEN.md)).
+For more information see our [documentation](https://github.com/kadaster-labs/sensrnet-home/blob/master/docs/Architecture.md#component-sync) (and especially details about [MultiChain](https://github.com/kadaster-labs/sensrnet-home/blob/master/docs/SyncMultiChainEN.md)).

 ## Architecture